gvwilson/thirdbit/src/fiction/bear/index.md

 One of the town guard recognized him right away.
 Or what was left of him,"
 he added bleakly.
-"He was caught scavenging in the Blight last year, but escaped."
+"He was caught scavenging in the Blight last year, but escaped before trial."

 "I'm sorry," Noxy said, feeling inadequate.